Red Orchestra (espionage): The Soviet Paradise exhibition

 In May 1942, Joseph Goebbels held a Nazi propaganda exhibition with the ironic name of The Soviet Paradise (German original title "Das Sowjet-Paradies") in Lustgarten, with the express purpose of justifying the invasion of the Soviet Union to the German people.

 Both the Harnacks and Kuckhoffs spent half a day at the exhibition.
 For Greta Kuckhoff particularly and her friends, the most distressing aspect of the exhibition was the installation about SS measures against Russian "partisans" (Soviet partisans).
-The exhibition contained images of firing squads and bodies of young girls, some still children, who had been hung and were dangling from ropes.
+The exhibition contained images of firing squads and bodies of young girls, some still children, who had been hanged and were dangling from ropes.
 The group decided to act.
 It was Fritz Thiel and his wife Hannelore who printed stickers using a child's toy rubber stamp kit.
 In a campaign initiated by John Graudenz on 17 May 1942, Schulze-Boysen, Marie Terwiel and nineteen others, mostly people from the group around Rittmeister, travelled across five Berlin neighbourhoods to paste the stickers over the original exhibition posters with the message: